raspberrypilearning/button-switch-scratch-pi/en/step_7.md

 ## Challenge: which LED?

-For this challenge, you will write a completely new code that will randomly choose one of three LEDs to turn on when you press the button.
+For this challenge, you will write a completely new code that randomly chooses one of three LEDs to turn on when you press the button.

 --- no-print ---